 Based on the neighborhood restaurant in "The Godfather," Louie's Italian Restaurant serves up pasta and pizza at Universal Studios.

 The pasta dishes include spaghetti, meatballs, and Fettucine Alfredo, and Louie's serves a number of pizzas by the slice as well as whole pies, along with a couple of sub sandwiches.
 During the warmer seasons, it also offers gelato and Italian ices.

 Bumblebee Man’s Taco Truck

-Located in the Simpsons section of the Universal Studios park, the outdoor food truck serves soft-shell tacos with a choice of fillings, including fish, chicken, and steak.
+Located in the The Simpsons' section of the Universal Studios park, the outdoor food truck serves soft-shell tacos with a choice of fillings, including fish, chicken, and steak.

 Universal Studios Classic Monsters Cafe

-Universal Studios Classic Monster Cafe's food choices—a curious mix of chicken, lasagna, meatloaf, and other seemingly disjointed entrees—are decent, but what really elevates this table and counter-service restaurant is its themed environment.
+Universal Studios Classic Monster Cafe's food choices—a curious mix of brisket, pizza, vegan platters, and other seemingly disjointed entrees—are decent, but what really elevates this table and counter-service restaurant is its themed environment.

 Unlike Disney, which has a treasure trove of beloved animated characters and a strong brand on which to draw for its theme parks, Universal borrows a lot of properties, such as Harry Potter and the Marvel Comics superheroes to fill out its parks.

 However, the movie studio is well known for its classic monsters, including The Wolfman, The Mummy, and Frankenstein's Monster, and the restaurant provides a showcase for its creepy gallery.
 Strewn throughout the eatery are posters, props, busts of the characters, and other fun movie items.

 One of the newer additions to the Universal Orlando dining scene, Red Oven features wood-fired "artisanal" pizza and has quickly earned a great reputation for delicious pies at the CityWalk resort.